integrated-roasting/unix-relay/README.md

 # Roadmap

+- Auth token validation should be controlled by _origin_, not shared directly with _relay_.
 - Allow up to N total connections per session, controlled by the _origin_.
 - Allow up to N simultaneous connections, controlled by the _origin_.
 - Allow specifying destination host whitelist, controlled by the _origin_.
-  - Relies on _relay_ faithfully reporting client ip.
+  - Relies at least on _relay_ remaining trustworthy.
-    - is there a way to guard against this?
 - Support client-side stream cypher?
-  - Help prevent malicious or compromised _relay_ from hijacking client sessions, since symetric key wouldn't be shared with server.
+  - Help prevent malicious or compromised _relay_ from hijacking client sessions, since symetric key wouldn't be (directly) shared with server.
 - Support listening on separate ports for _origin_ and _destination_ clients.
   - Allows _relay_ administrators to employ more restrictive routing rules for _destination_ clients, such as whitelisting based on ip.
 - Add ssl support.
+- Support passing parameters in file or via stdin.